-All of the tabs and displays within Jungle Scout Sales Analytics break down each of the financial categories very well.
+All of the tabs and displays within Jungle Scout Sales Analytics break down each financial category very well.
 There’s nothing left to ambiguity because sellers now have 100% coverage of the line items that comprise a monetary category.

-The dashboard even goes so far as to bake in refunds, promotions, and reimbursements into the sales data so the numbers you see are showing the entire picture of your business’ health.
+The dashboard even goes so far as to bake refunds, promotions, and reimbursements into the sales data, so the numbers you see show the entire picture of your business’ health.
 Sellers can ask questions like “how much were refunds this year?” or “how much did Amazon reimburse me for damaged products?” and have that data front and center.

-Jungle Scout Keyword Scout is a part of Jungle Scout’s list of Power Features, including such killer tools as Sales Analytics and Academy.
-Keyword Scout helps you find keywords that actually work and will power your listing through to within the reaches of Amazon shoppers looking for the next thing.
+Jungle Scout Keyword Scout is a part of Jungle Scout’s list of Power Features, including killer tools like Sales Analytics and Academy.
+Keyword Scout helps you find keywords that work and will power your listing to within the reach of Amazon shoppers looking for the next thing.

-One of the coolest aspects of Jungle Scout Keyword Scout is its ability to discern the rough number of searches a keyword string is seeing.
-Instead of having to guess at how powerful a keyword or keyword phrase really is, you’ll have the option to pick them out based on cold, hard data right from the start.
+One of the most remarkable aspects of Jungle Scout Keyword Scout is its ability to discern the rough number of searches a keyword string is seeing.
+So instead of guessing how powerful a keyword or keyword phrase is, you’ll have the option to pick them out based on cold, complex data right from the start.

-Taking it even further, see those search volumes over a period of time too, in clean and beautiful graph form.
-These graphs let you establish trends and popularity without having to do any long-tail research yourself.
+Taking it even further, see those search volumes over a period of time, too, in clean and beautiful graph form.
+These graphs let you establish trends and popularity without doing long-tail research yourself.

-Jungle Scout Keyword Scout helps you build better listings by way of recommending only the best keywords and keyword phrases for the product, ensuring you’re spending the right amount of money on PPC and targeting the right audience.
-The last thing you need is to have a product for dogs that appears when people look for hot dog utensils.
+Jungle Scout Keyword Scout helps you build better listings by recommending only the best keywords and keyword phrases for the product, ensuring you’re spending the right amount of money on PPC, and targeting the right audience.
+For example, the last thing you need is to have a product for dogs that appears when people look for hot dog utensils.

 Keyword Scout comes free with Jungle Scout and is a part of the web app package.
 Use it by itself or alongside its other components for maximum effect.

-For those who’ve spent any amount of time with Jungle Scout, you’ll already be familiar with its searchability.
-The array of levers and sliders that let users filter and fine-tune their product research comes to opportunities as well.
-Turn the knobs to get an output of only the opportunities you find most valuable, including the sales volume, price ranges, and how popular an opportunity might be based on its search volume.
-For example, a high search-volume opportunity with low sales may indicate the potential for major disruption and potential sales action to turn big profits.
+For those who’ve spent time with Jungle Scout, you’ll already be familiar with its searchability.
+However, the array of levers and sliders that let users filter and fine-tune their product research also comes with opportunities.
+Turn the knobs to get an output of only the most valuable opportunities, including the sales volume, price ranges, and how popular an opportunity might be based on its search volume.
+For example, a high search volume opportunity with low sales may indicate the potential for significant disruption and potential sales action to turn big profits.

-Once you have an opportunity in mind, get a better picture of the existing state of affairs.
-See how products are selling overall to get an idea of seasonality, listing quality, and what you can improve on to make this niche one that ends up printing your money.
+Once you have an opportunity, get a better picture of the existing state of affairs.
+See how products are selling overall to get an idea of seasonality, listing quality, and what you can improve to make this niche one that ends up printing your money.

 There’s no shortage of entry points into new product niches on the Amazon platform.
-Jungle Scout Opportunity finder can make finding those openings easier and keep the noise to a minimum.
+Jungle Scout Opportunity finder can make finding those openings easier and reduce the noise.

-Anyone who has sold on Amazon for more than a minute comes to find out very quickly that the sales rank for a product in its category is paramount.
+Anyone who has sold on Amazon for more than a minute finds out quickly that the sales rank for a product in its category is paramount.
 Higher-rank products do better overall than those that sit lower on the charts.
-Keeping track of all this is a process, and some tools do this better than others.
+Keeping track of all this is a process; some tools do this better than others.
 Even more powerful than this is how products are ranking for keyword searches.

 Jungle Scout Rank Tracker makes quick work of this process.
-A part of the Jungle Scout package, Rank Tracker lets sellers see in a moment’s notice how their products are ranking for certain keywords or keyword phrases.
+A part of the Jungle Scout package, Rank Tracker lets sellers see how their products rank for specific keywords or phrases at a moment's notice.

-With a list of ranked keywords in hand, group them into categories and track your product’s momentum as it gains popularity and becomes more ubiquitous on the Amazon platform.
+With a list of ranked keywords, group them into categories and track your product’s momentum as it gains popularity and becomes more ubiquitous on the Amazon platform.

 Rank Tracker Features

-Let’s break down how Rank Tracker does what it does and the value it provides.
+Let’s explain how Rank Tracker does what it does and its value.
 Rank Tracker is one component of Jungle Scout, but within it, multiple unique features and capabilities can be utilized.

 Know Your Rank.
-One of the most important facts any seller should know is where their product sits in Amazon search results.
+One of the most essential facts any seller should know is where their product sits in Amazon search results.
 Rank Tracker generates a list of positions based on keyword searches in mere moments.
-This is critical information that will make the rest of these features more powerful.
+This critical information will make the rest of these features more powerful.

 Track Competition.
 Creativity doesn’t happen in a vacuum.
 Knowing where your competition stands can be incredibly beneficial in making future product decisions and strategy adjustments.
-Adjust your strategy based on what you find and potentially go so far as to come up with the next set of product feature improvements based on the successes and failures you’re seeing with your competition’s keyword ranking.
+Adjust your strategy based on what you find and potentially go so far as to develop the next product feature improvements based on the successes and failures you’re seeing with your competition’s keyword ranking.